 It’s comforting, it’s meaty, tender and juicy on the inside with the perfect crispy crust on the outside.
 Not to brag or anything, but Beep-Beep!
 You’ve got some magic coming through!

-A riff on our popular vegan ribs, this plant based chicken uses the same basic meaty ingredients and classic spice mix.
+A riff on our popular vegan ribs, this plant based jackfruit chickn seitan uses the same basic meaty ingredients and classic spice mix.
 Easy to make and even great cold in a salad the next day.

 A mixture of vital wheat gluten and liquid that is kneaded together until strands of gluten emerge.
 It has a perfect texture that mimics meat especially when combined with pulled jackfruit and seasoned with herbs and spices.

-Oh how I love thee in all forms BUT for this recipe you must use canned, green unripe jackfruit packed in water or citric acid.
-Do not use fresh or frozen which is already ripe, it will not work in this recipe.
+Oh how I love thee in all forms BUT for this recipe you must use canned, green unripe jackfruit meat packed in water or citric acid.
+Do NOT use fresh or frozen which is already ripe, it will not work in this recipe.
 This is very important!
+(Remember these jackfruit carnitas?!)

 You can make a simple batter with regular pantry staples or whisk together a vegan egg wash using Follow Your Heart vegan egg where available.
 Whatever you prefer is fine here.
 If you like a little kick i suggest adding about one tablespoon of Sriracha to the mix.